baccigalupi/CalOrders/Artifacts/README.md

 ## User Interface

-The CalOrders user interface layer is comprised of the open source Oracle JET JavaScript framework.
+The CalOrders user interface layer [(CDT–ADPQ–0117-2-Technical Approach: Client UI)](https://github.com/OncoreLLC/CalOrders/tree/master/CalOrdersJET) is comprised of the open source Oracle JET JavaScript framework.
 From the Oracle JET user guide, "Oracle JET is a collection of Oracle and open source JavaScript libraries engineered to make it as simple and efficient as possible to build client-side web and hybrid mobile applications based on JavaScript, HTML5, and CSS.

 Oracle JET is designed to meet the following application needs: